kschang77/about-me/README.md

 I already have git-bash installed, and my github account all ready to go.

-1) I go to github and create a new repo under my account called assignment7, generate a default README
+1) I go to github and create a new repo under my account called assignment7, generate a default README.
+You can also create a LICENSE now.
+AND maybe the .gitignore as well.
+Choose the environment you usually program in.
+Or just leave it out.

 2) I go ahead create a LICENSE file and pick MIT licnese